HomeOfVapourSynthEvolution/VapourSynth-ReadMpls/README.md

 Reads a mpls file and returns a dictionary, not a clip.

-There are three elements in the dictionary.
+There are three elements in the dictionary:
-* The element with the key 'clip' contains a list of full paths to each m2ts file in the playlist.
+* key 'clip' contains a list of full paths to each m2ts file in the playlist.
-* The element with the key 'filename' contains a list of filenames of each m2ts file in the playlist.
+* key 'filename' contains a list of filenames of each m2ts file in the playlist.
-* The element with the key 'count' contains the number of m2ts files in the playlist.
+* key 'count' contains the number of m2ts files in the playlist.

 Usage